 The variable of the small channel was a strong factor compared with other variables (Table 5).
-From the analysis of GW trends, the XTR GW showed a strong relationship with the small vessel size CC (Table 6).
-The ratio of XTR GWs used in septal CC was higher than in non-septal CC (Figure 4).
-The use of this type of GW posed a risk of vessel perforation, because of its tapered tip and polymer jacket, and even its low tip load.
+From the analysis of GW trends, XTR GW showed a strong relationship with the small vessel size CC (Table 6).
+The ratio of used XTR GW in septal CC was higher than non-septal CC (Figure 4).
+The use of this type of GW posed a risk of vessel perforation, because of its tapered tip and polymer jacket, even low tip load.
 Conversely, the frequency of occurrence of CC perforation requiring treatment was significantly low in the septal CC subset compared with non-septal CC (Table 2).
-As reported by a previous study15, we found septal CC to be safe.
+As reported by a previous study, we found septal CC to be safe.
 On the basis of this result, if there was no difference in the difficulty for estimating the CC GW crossing success between septal and non-septal CC, the preference in terms of safety would be septal CC.